pm67nz/hpc_training/_lessons/005-slurm.md

 #### run_array-analysis

-A script to demonstrate using a slurm array job to run an analysis in parallel on different input datasets.
+Example of a job array.
+This script demonstrates how to run an analysis on different input datasets in parallel.
 Note that it is highly recommended to use the [Cylc workflow engine](https://cylc.github.io/cylc) if you need to run a job with complex task dependencies.

 ```
 sbatch -A project_code run_array-analysis.sl